Forms of assessment

-If a lecture, seminar etc is specified as mandatory in the schedule you must attend.
+If a lecture, seminar, etc is specified as compulsory in the schedule, you must attend.
 Students who have been unable to participate due to circumstances such as accidents or sudden illness will be offered the opportunity to compensate for or retake compulsory components.
 This also applies to students who have had to be absent because of duties as an elected student representative.

 Rules of written exams

 You can view your results on the student portal.
-You find your written exams at the studentdesk.
+You find your written exam papers at the studentdesk.